delmoonkarn/MReader/README.md

 ## Data locations

+Everything lives next to the app — nothing is written to `%APPDATA%`.

-- Library cache: `cache.db` lives in the app folder itself — next to `package.json` in development, next to the `.exe` in an installed build.
+- `cache.db` — library cache (folders, covers, tags, mtimes).
+Next to `package.json` in development, next to the `.exe` in an installed build.
-- Per-route scroll positions and reader preferences: `localStorage` / `sessionStorage` in the webview.
+- `userdata/` — Electron's own runtime data (Chromium HTTP cache, cookies, localStorage / sessionStorage, IndexedDB, GPU cache, logs).
+Same folder.
-- Tags are stored both in the cache database and embedded in the cover JPEG's XMP packet, so the source of truth lives with your files.
+- Tags are also embedded in the cover JPEG's XMP packet, so the source of truth lives with your files.
+If you delete `cache.db`, your tags survive in the JPEGs.